NotePlan/plugins/jgclark.Filer/README.md

 noteplan://x-callback-url/runPlugin?pluginID=jgclark.Filer&command=move%20note%20links%20%28recently%20changed%29&arg0=
 ```

-## /new note from clipboard
-This command (alias **/nnc**) takes the current text in the clipboard to form the basis of a new note.
-The command asks for the note title and folder location.

-## /new note from selection
+## /smart duplicate note
-This command (alias **/nns**) takes the current selected text to form the basis of a new note.
-The command asks for the note title and folder location.
+From the current regular note create a new one that uses the same structure of headings, and moves over any open tasks/checklists for the new period, but no completed ones.

+This is useful if you have notes for Areas or Topics that get long, and you want a fresh note for each year/half-year/quarter.

 ## /filer:update plugin settings
 This command allows settings to be changed on iOS/iPadOS.